aswinks88/pythondjangoreactcrud/README.md

 This is a simple CRUD application built with python, Django and react.

-Clone this repo and in the cmd line cd -> pythondjangoreactcrud -> leadmanager -> python manage.py runserver to run the backend server.
+Clone this repo and in the cmd line cd -> pythondjangoreactcrud -> leadmanager and run this command "python manage.py runserver" to run the backend server.

-For running the front end server, in the cmd line cd -> pythondjangoreactcrud -> npm run dev
+To run the front end server, in the cmd line cd -> pythondjangoreactcrud and run this cmd "npm run dev".

-the project is ruuning on http://localhost:8000/
+the project is running on http://localhost:8000/